menushort.gif (14960 bytes)

 If you wish to polish the reel, polish the parts before they are reassembled.
 Use a fine polish and do it by hand, not with a buffing wheel.
 Most collectors immediately distrust a gleaming old reel, as they wonder what other "improvements" might have been made to it.
 Check stampings in the metal for sharp edges; rounded edges on a shiny reel suggest that signs of wear may have been masked.

-These are photographs of the same German silver/hard rubber reel shown before (left) and after cleaning, using the process described below.
-The photograph on the left is used with the kind permission of South Bay Auctions, Inc.
+These are photographs of the same small, German silver/hard rubber Holzmann reel shown before (left) and after cleaning, using the process described below.

 1. Disassemble reel completely and soak parts in mineral spirits for 30 min. to remove grease.

-2. Soak or sonicate parts (as needed) in vinegar to remove verdigris, found mostly on the foot and spool.
+2. Soak or sonicate parts (as needed) in vinegar to remove verdigris, usually found mostly on the foot and spool.
+Others have recommended diluting vinegar, which consists of 5% acetic acid.
+I have never encountered problems using it at full strength.

-3. Rinse with water, then sonicate parts for 30 min. in non-ammoniated watch-cleaning solution, followed by a brief sonication in the appropriate non-ammoniated rinse.
+3. Rinse with water, then soak or sonicate parts for 30 min. in non-ammoniated watch-cleaning solution, followed by soaking or sonicating briefly in the appropriate non-ammoniated rinse.

 4. Rinse with water and dry parts.